lowRISC/opentitan/hw/ip/usbdev/doc/theory_of_operation.md

 ### Buffer Count and Size

-Under high load, the 32 buffers of the packet buffer (2 kB SRAM) are allocated as follows:
+Under high load, the 32 buffers of the packet buffer (2 kB SRAM) may be allocated as follows:
 - 1 is being processed following reception,
-- 4 are in the Available Buffer FIFO, and
+- 4 are in the Available OUT Buffer FIFO,
+- 1 is in the Available SETUP Buffer FIFO, and
 - 12 (worst case) waiting transmissions in the [`configin`](registers.md#configin) registers.
-This leaves 15 buffers for preparation of future transmissions (which would need 12 in the worst case of one per endpoint) and the free pool.
+This leaves 14 buffers for preparation of future transmissions (which would need 12 in the worst case of one per endpoint) and the free pool.

 The size of 64 bytes per buffer satisfies the maximum USB packet size for a Full-Speed interface for Control transfers (max may be 8, 16, 32 or 64 bytes), Bulk Transfers (max is 64 bytes) and Interrupt transfers (max is 64 bytes).
 It is small for Isochronous transfers (which have a max size of 1023 bytes).